 However, it is essential to note that these opinions from different labs, retailers, and customers are generally subjective.
 Every lab, just like every other aspect of life, has its pros and cons.

-Most jewelers want their customers to be confident in their purchases, so buyers should not be afraid to ask questions regarding the best lab-grown diamonds.
+Most jewelers want their customers to be confident in their purchases, so buyers should be bold and ask questions regarding the best lab-grown diamonds.

 While lab-grown diamonds are chemically identical to natural diamonds, what sets them apart is that they are not rare.
-In contrast, the latter—at least gem-quality above one carat—are.
+In contrast, the latter is at least gem-quality above one carat.

-We will not replace natural diamonds, but we will have a long-term solution for people who does not afford natural diamonds.
+We will not replace natural diamonds, but we will have a long-term solution for people who do not afford natural diamonds.

 When considering lab-grown diamonds, here are some of the myths that lovers of natural diamonds believe should be dispelled (or at least that these myths should not be the reason why one must buy a lab-grown diamond):

 Gem-quality diamonds with the finest color and clarity grades are rare, and the mined supply has been shrinking for decades.
-Sizes bigger than one carat are extremely rare, and the larger they go, the rarer they get.
+Sizes larger than one carat are extremely rare; the larger they go, the rarer they get.

-Natural diamonds affect the environment and/or support terrorism:
+Natural diamonds affect the environment and support terrorism.

-DeBeers is largely responsible for inventing this myth in the 1960s to resist competition from small-scale artisanal miners in central Africa.
-The latter were selling and exporting outside of the DeBeers sight-holder system, usually straight to Israeli cutters.
-Admittedly, diamond mining has aided in the financing of African conflicts, but so has mining of a variety of other resources, many of which are still mined today and employed in goods that people enjoy.
-Diamond mining has a negligible environmental impact compared to the scale at which we destroy the environment for things like agriculture.
-Diamond mining is also a big source of income for many African countries, and it gives many people the best chance to get a good job.
+DeBeers is mainly responsible for inventing this myth in the 1960s to resist competition from small-scale artisanal miners in central Africa.
+The latter were selling and exporting outside the DeBeers sight-holder system, usually straight to Israeli cutters.
+Admittedly, diamond mining has aided in financing African conflicts, but so has the mining of a variety of other resources, many of which are still mined today and employed in goods that people enjoy.
+Diamond mining has a negligible environmental impact compared to the scale at which we destroy the environment for agriculture.
+Diamond mining is also a significant source of income for many African countries, giving many people the best chance to get a good job.

-It is rather uncommon to believe that labs are where synthetic diamonds are made, hence the name "lab-made" diamonds, but there is another side.
-These diamonds are manufactured in factories, the vast majority—70 percent—of which are in China.
-The phrase "lab" was deliberately fostered to make them appear more acceptable; indeed, the makers worked hard to get the term "synthetic" banned, even though that is precisely what they are.
+It is relatively uncommon for people to know where these synthetic diamonds are grown.
+They are created in laboratories, the vast majority—70 percent—of which are in China.
+The phrase "lab" was deliberately fostered to make them appear more acceptable; indeed, the growers worked hard to get the term "synthetic" banned, even though that is precisely what they are.
 They realized it would sound unappealing to consumers.

 As mentioned before, DeBeers had a role to play in distorting the image of synthetic diamonds, but since the 1980s, this has fortunately not been the case.
 In fact, in the last 25 years, this has become even less true.
 Other firms and/or nations manage massive mining operations with no cooperation from DeBeers.